homepods/klipper/klippy/extras/web_server/README.md

 - [X] Add "register_url" support, where Klippy extra modules can register a callback to be executed when an endpoint is accessed.
 The request should also be registered with the websocket API
-- [ ] Start server before the configuration is read if Kevin is okay with it.
+- [ ] If possible, look into solutions that start the server with a few initial endpoints registered prior to the configuration being read in klippy.py.
-      This would allow the server to issue "restart" gcode commands if there is a general klippy config error.
-This would likely require that the sever has its own configuration file, so the idea may be rejected.
+      This would allow clients to connect and issue restart/firmware_restart commands in the event that the configuration is invalid.
-- [ ] Explore solutions for issue where the pty buffer gets full, resulting in errors logged each time the pty is written to.
+- [X] Explore solutions for issue where the pty buffer gets full, resulting in errors logged each time the pty is written to.
 - [ ] Check to see if its possible to unload a virtual SD Card file.
 Pausing and resetting the file position to 0 works when canceled, but the ideal